HawaiianSpy/blipvert/README.md

 # Ten-Cent Tour Of The API

 Read the header files for the details.
 Fairly self-explainatory--more or less.
-Since real working code is a better explaination than a bunch of verbage, take a look at the frame rate test projects to see the transforms in action.
+Since real working code is a better explaination than a bunch of verbage, take a look at the frame rate and unit test projects to see the transforms in action.

 ### Header file: blipvert.h (Start Here)